|

 massacres that occurred in Bosnia does not seem to register.
 So I am learning

 intend to do it on a hit or miss basis.
-In other words, when I am afraid of
+In other words, I am afraid of being

 I met a charming Armenian from